 Bob could inform Alice of his identity on B during a face-to-face meeting, for example by using a QR code.
 By revealing his identity on B to Alice, Bob implicitly consents to being discovered by Alice and to communicating with her.
 This seems like the simplest solution from a consent perspective.
 One could also argue that it is sufficient to implement discoverability in this way, since the DMA does not require a specific solution for discoverability (it does not even mention it).

 However, if users have to share contact information, there is a risk that interoperability will be little used.
-So, for interoperability to be effective, as required by the DMA, one could argue that user discovery needs to be automated, meaning that Alice's application (A) should be able to discover that Bob is using B.

-We now focus on this case where user discovery is automated.
+So, for interoperability to be effective, as required by the DMA, one could argue that user discovery needs to be automated, meaning that Alice's application (A) should be able to discover that Bob is using B. We now focus on this case where user discovery is automated.

-A key question is whether Bob should give his consent to be discoverable on B, that is, opt-in to being discoverable by third-party applications like A.1 Or should Bob instead be discoverable by default, while still having the ability to opt-out?
-BEREC, for example, considers this an open question (BEREC 2023, p.
-25): "With regard to the data sharing and authentication among different interoperable services, the consent of the users to approve the exchange and processing of data to a third-party service needs to be clarified, e.g., if opt-out is possible or opt-in is obligatory."
-Moreover, Article 7(7) only requires that users "shall remain free to decide whether to make use of the interoperable basic functionalities," without specifying whether this should be done through an opt-in or opt-out regime.
+A key question is whether Bob should give his consent to be discoverable on B, that is, opt-in to being discoverable by third-party applications like A. Or should Bob instead be discoverable by default, while still having the ability to opt-out?
+BEREC, for example, considers this an open question (BEREC)

-1 In this section, we focus on the issue of consent for discoverability.
+&lt;sup>1 In this section, we focus on the issue of consent for discoverability.
 In Section 3.1, we also discuss the technical challenges of resolving identities across providers.